 See testing requirements.

-All applicants to the Music Therapy program are required to complete an audition and interview.
+All applicants to the Music Therapy program are required to submit pre-screening materials to the portfolio section of the online application.

 The interview portion will involve a discussion of your: